SurveyMan/SurveyMan/README.md

 The SurveyMan programming language is a [tabular language](https://github.com/etosch/SurveyMan/wiki/Csv-Spec) that is best written in a spreadsheet program.
 There is also current developement on a Python library.
 For the latest updates to the Python library, follow @mmcmahon13.
 A tutorial on getting started with SurveyMan can be found [here](https://github.com/etosch/SurveyMan/wiki/Tutorial).

-The SurveyMan language itself supports a large range of survey structures.
+The SurveyMan language itself supports a large range of edu.umass.cs.surveyman.survey structures.
 Some features that are not directly supported by the langauge can be implemented using customized code (especially Javascript).
 If you are not sure whether SurveyMan can support a particular feature, please contact @etosch.

 ### Installation / Usage